tristankenney/carsales-devops/README.md

 ### Authentication / ACL
 Both API and web packages are open to the web, without any authentication.
 Depending on requirements, this could be as simple as token authentication on the API and HTTP auth

+### VPC encapsulation
+RDS instance is within a VPC, however it is publicly accessible.
+This was a trade-off in terms of this exercise to allow easier remote provisioning (outside of VPC).
+Additionally, Lambdas are not deployed within the VPC